 I've heard terrible logging stories, what can I do to avoid this myself?

 The first step is to begin your timber harvest planning with a professional forester.
-The Wagner Companies have eight college educated, certified foresters on staff.
+The Wagner Companies have over twenty degreed foresters on staff.
 Together we will plan your harvest and determine which trees will go and which will stay to enhance future growth and make the most money for you, the landowner.

 Does it cost me anything to have an initial consultation?